View previous topic :: View next topic |

 I'm not an expert either, but I can tell you that when I start a conlang I often go off from just a word or two that randomly spring into my head, and I play around with sounds until I think, "hey, I like these - let's throw them together and see what comes of it."
 If you have a lot of conscripts already, maybe you could think of sounds that go with the writing (although traditionally spoken language comes first).
 Say you have a curly or round script; you might think the letters would match up nicely with rounded vowels or maybe your language will include bilabial clicks, or maybe there isn't any sound but just hand signals or facial expressions.
 Then from there you can consider what the sounds mean; maybe a certain class of sounds, perhaps sibilants, are generally found in certain kinds of words - I think of air or wind when I hear /s/.
 Then you could think of how the words should go together to make sentences.
 Or you could work completely backward - come up with a sentence, then decide which parts of it make it work - what's grammatical about it like word order and if it's synthetic or agglutinating or what - then break down the morphemes and phonology.

 Maybe that's a lot of stuff to think about, and maybe by now you've already started, but that's kind of how I work sometimes and I thought it might help.
-I'm sure everyone will be more than happy to answer any questions you have about making a conlang. _________________ I have some small knowledge of:
+I'm sure everyone will be more than happy to answer any questions you have about making a conlang.
+Very Happy

 English, Japanese, Korean, Chinese, Spanish, French